Acne Diets: Nutritionist Approved Foods for Clear Skin (2020 / 2021)

 The skin is our largest structural organ.
 It protects the body from damage and provides a surface for external interaction.
 Most crucially, it’s the only organ we have ongoing visual access to.
 Our skin is a true reflection of our inner health and vitality and provides us with good insight to what might be going on metabolically within the body.
 If we don’t pay close attention to what we put into our bodies, the message we get will be in red, especially in the case of acne.
 So, what does optimum nutrition for acne mean?
 Recent evidence reveals that the acne diet plan is rich in phytonutrients, Vitamin A, C, D, E, zinc and foods high in omega 3 and probiotics.
 Here are a few of our favourite superfoods:

-- Kale: High in fibre, this nutritious superfood is packed with vitamins A, C, B6, C, K and folate, manganese, calcium, copper, potassium and magnesium.
+- Kale is high in fibre, this nutritious superfood is packed with vitamins A, C, B6, C, K and folate, manganese, calcium, copper, potassium and magnesium.
 It also provides some exciting phytonutrients such as chlorophyll, the king of phytochemicals!
 Chlorophyll has the ability to bind to toxins a crucial pathway to support clear skin.
 Vitamin C in Kale has been shown to promote collagen formation, helping to repair acne scars faster by increasing cell turnover rate.
 Kale also contains kaempferol, a flavonol that helps to reduce inflammation.

 - Broccoli is kind of a big deal and everyone is raving about this brilliant veg.
 It contains a phytonutrient called glucosinolates that is converted into a very important antioxidant called sulforaphane.
 Sulforaphane supports the clearance of detoxified oestrogen, which may be one piece of the puzzle in acne treatment nutrition.